-Amanda started volunteering with Kappa in 2004 and has since served as a chapter adviser, President of both the Portland and Seattle Alumnae Associations, Province Director of Alumnae, Assistant to the Director of Alumnae, and Regional Director of Alumnae.
+Amanda started volunteering with Kappa in 2004 and has since served as a chapter adviser, President of both the Portland and Seattle alumnae associations, Province Director of Alumnae, Assistant to the Director of Alumnae, and Regional Director of Alumnae.
 She currently is a member of the Foundation Finance Committee and Foundation Investment Subcommittee.
-In addition to her Kappa volunteer roles, she serves on the board of Financial Beginnings USA and as the board chair at Financial Beginnings Washington, a nonprofit dedicated to providing accessible and unbiased financial education to youth and adults to empower them to take control of their financial futures.
+In addition to her Kappa volunteer roles, she serves on the board of Financial Beginnings Washington, a nonprofit dedicated to providing accessible and unbiased financial education to youth and adults to empower them to take control of their financial futures.

 Cynthia Heaberlin Beaird

 With undergraduate and graduate degrees from Tulane University, Cynthia spent 15 years in the restaurant industry in management operations with Victoria Station restaurants and as director of human resources for the Chili's restaurant chain (Brinker International Inc.).